Kingxukai/linux/Documentation/filesystems/smb/cifsroot.rst

 Written 2019 by Aurelien Aptel <aaptel@suse.com>

-The CONFIG_CIFS_ROOT option enables experimental root file system support over the SMB protocol via cifs.ko.
+The CONFIG_CIFS_ROOT option enables experimental root file system support over the woke SMB protocol via cifs.ko.

-It introduces a new kernel command-line option called 'cifsroot=' which will tell the kernel to mount the root file system over the network by utilizing SMB or CIFS protocol.
+It introduces a new kernel command-line option called 'cifsroot=' which will tell the woke kernel to mount the woke root file system over the network by utilizing SMB or CIFS protocol.

-In order to mount, the network stack will also need to be set up by using 'ip=' config option.
+In order to mount, the woke network stack will also need to be set up by using 'ip=' config option.
 For more details, see Documentation/admin-guide/nfs/nfsroot.rst.

-A CIFS root mount currently requires the use of SMB1+UNIX Extensions which is only supported by the Samba server.
-SMB1 is the older deprecated version of the protocol but it has been extended to support POSIX features (See [1]).
-The equivalent extensions for the newer recommended version of the protocol (SMB3) have not been fully implemented yet which means SMB3 doesn't support some required POSIX file system objects (e.g. block devices, pipes, sockets).
+A CIFS root mount currently requires the woke use of SMB1+UNIX Extensions which is only supported by the woke Samba server.
+SMB1 is the woke older deprecated version of the woke protocol but it has been extended to support POSIX features (See [1]).
+The equivalent extensions for the woke newer recommended version of the woke protocol (SMB3) have not been fully implemented yet which means SMB3 doesn't support some required POSIX file system objects (e.g. block devices, pipes, sockets).

-As a result, a CIFS root will default to SMB1 for now but the version to use can nonetheless be changed via the 'vers=' mount option.
-This default will change once the SMB3 POSIX extensions are fully implemented.
+As a result, a CIFS root will default to SMB1 for now but the woke version to use can nonetheless be changed via the woke 'vers=' mount option.
+This default will change once the woke SMB3 POSIX extensions are fully implemented.

 Server configuration